ptr727/ESPHome-NonRoot/README.md

 The [included](./.devcontainer/devcontainer.json) [Dev Container](https://code.visualstudio.com/docs/devcontainers/containers) can be used for [ESPHome Python](https://code.visualstudio.com/docs/python/debugging) or [PlatformIO C++](https://docs.platformio.org/en/latest/plus/debugging.html) debugging in VSCode.

 Detailed debug setup details are beyond the scope of this project, refer to my [ESPHome-Config](https://github.com/ptr727/ESPHome-Config) project for slightly more complete debugging setup instructions.

+## Notes

+- ESPHome's [`Dockerfile`][esphome-dockerfile-link] installs `LIB_DEPS` and `BUILD_DEPS`, is that really required when installing using `wheel`?
+- Using untagged base Python docker images will use the current released version of Python, and may [not](https://github.com/esphome/issues/issues/6321) always be compatible with ESPHome, tag base images as required e.g. `python:3.12-slim`.
+- Alpine uses `musl` not `glibc`, `gcompat` is [required](https://github.com/platformio/platformio-core/issues/4996) for PIO and tools that do not have native `musl` support.
+  - Currently still using the larger Debian base image, vs. the smaller Alpine image, may switch at some future time.
+- There is an open [PR](https://github.com/esphome/esphome/pull/7604) for a general `LOG_LEVEL` configuration vs. using `ESPHOME_VERBOSE`.

 [actions-link]: https://github.com/ptr727/ESPHome-NonRoot/actions
 [commit-link]: https://github.com/ptr727/ESPHome-NonRoot/commits/main